FrankFundel/DistillDIFT/README.md

     - DiffusionModel returns nested list of timesteps, layers and predicted points
 - DistributedDataParallel

-- Make code simpler and more beautiful
 - Try not loading onto GPU when cached
 - Try not resizing to image_size but to source_size and target_size when calculating correspondence

-- Make wrapper for Dataset instead
 - Zhang with batch mode

 # Related Work